 What to sew with knit fabrics?

-Well... almost everything!
+Well... almost anything!
 The only constraints are:

-- to check the weight per square meter of the knit fabric to see if it is suitable for sewing
+- check the weight per square meter of the knit fabric to see if it is suitable for sewing

-- tops: blouses, camisole tops, t-shirts, polos, long-sleeve t-shirts, wrap tops, ...
+- tops: blouses, camisoles, t-shirts, polos, long-sleeve t-shirts, wrap tops, ...

 - tracksuits: sweatshirts, bombers, cardigans, jackets...